gradescope/autograder_samples/docs/getting_started.md

 [![Assignment](assignment_form.png)](assignment_form.png)

 Next you'll be asked to upload your autograder.
-Upload a zip file meeting the required [specifications](specs), and press "Update Autograder."
+Upload a zip file meeting the required [specifications](specs), select the [base image](base_image) you would like to build the autograder with, and press "Update Autograder."

 [![Configure Autograder](configure_autograder.png)](configure_autograder.png)